techidaily/site-games-able/source/_posts/android-application-transition-to-linux-devices.md

 `sudo waydroid container start
 waydroid show-full-ui`

  Finally, you’re ready to install Android apps on your PC.
-You’ll need to[navigate to a reputable website like APKMirror or APKPure](https://www.makeuseof.com/tag/safe-android-apk-downloads/) to download the APK file for each app you want to install.
+You’ll need to [navigate to a reputable website like APKMirror or APKPure](https://www.makeuseof.com/tag/safe-android-apk-downloads/) to download the APK file for each app you want to install.
 Once you’ve downloaded your APKs, enter the following to install the app on your system:

 `waydroid app install appname.apk`